 netsh int ip reset

 After performing all above commands, You need to restart your computer to complete this action and take effect the changes.
 On next start open the web browser and check There is no more Internet connection problems or DNS server not responding, DNS server might be unavailable issue.

-Make sure DNS is set to automatically obtained
+Make sure DNS is set to automatically obtain

 According to users, ( report on Microsoft forums, Reddit )Your DNS Server Might be Unavailable problem fixed after change and set the DNS address to obtain automatically.
 To do this press Win + R, type ncpa.cpl and hit the enter key.
 Then Right click on the Active connection ( Local / WiFi Adapter) and choose Properties.
 Double click on Internet Protocol Version 4 (TCP/IPv4) and select radio button Obtain IP Address and DNS server address automatically.
 Click OK button to save changes After that open web page to check problem solved or not.

 Use OpenDNS or Google’s DNS

 If set Obtain IP address and DNS server Address Automatically didn’t resolve the issue.
 Still having internet connection problem or Your DNS Server Might be Unavailable error.
 Then use OpenDNS or Google’s DNS by following steps below.

 To do this Again open network connection by press Windows + R, type ncpa.cpl and hit the enter key.
 Then Locate your network connection, right click it and choose Properties.
-When Properties window opens, select Internet Protocol Version 4 (TCP/IPv4) and click the Properties button.
+When the Properties window opens, select Internet Protocol Version 4 (TCP/IPv4) and click the Properties button.

 Disable Proxy connection

 These are the most applicable solutions to fix your DNS Server might be unavailable problem on windows 10, 8.1 and win 7.
-I hope Applying these solutions also resolve your problem, Still have any query, suggestion or face any difficulty while apply these solutions feel free to discuss in comments below.
-Also, Read Reset Network Settings on Windows 10 Fall Creators update.
+I hope Applying these solutions also resolve your problem, Still have any query, suggestion or face any difficulty while apply these solutions feel free to discuss in the comments below.